Saboop07/Saboop07/README.md

 👋 Hi there!
-I'm Pranjal Saboo, a passionate Computer Engineering student with a strong foundation in programming, machine learning, and web development.
+I'm Pranjal Saboo,

+A passionate Computer Engineering student with a strong foundation in programming, machine learning, and web development.
 I love solving real-world problems through technology and enjoy collaborating on innovative projects.

 🔧 Technical Skills: